Alexwei92/Alexwei92.github.io/_pages/about.md

 ### Research Expertise ###
 ___
 My research journey is deeply rooted in the intricate world of robots and automated systems.
-During my Ph.D., I dedicated years to the development and optimization of unmmaned aerial systems, aiming for enhanced autonomoy and efficiency.
-Currently, as a postdoctoral scholar at the Bio-Automation lab, my foccus has expanded to develop optimal planning and scheduling algorithms for agricultural robots.
-The results of these work will promise enhanced operational efficiency, reduced energy consumption, increased safety, and a notable reduction in the necessity for manuarl labor.
+During my Ph.D., I dedicated years to developing and optimizing unmanned aerial systems, aiming for enhanced autonomy and efficiency.
+As a postdoctoral scholar at the Bio-Automation lab, my focus has expanded to develop optimal planning and scheduling algorithms for agricultural robots.
+The results of this work will promise enhanced operational efficiency, reduced energy consumption, increased safety, and a notable reduction in the necessity for manual labor.

 * Autonomous navigation
 * Computer vision